Jo Ann Rooney

 Jo Ann Rooney (born March 23, 1961) is an American educator with a background in higher education, law, business, health care, and public service.
 On May 23, 2016, she was named the 24th president of Loyola University Chicago, a Jesuit, Catholic university in Chicago, Illinois.
 Rooney is the first lay, non-Jesuit president of the university in its history and began her term as president on August 1, 2016.
 On August 23, 2021, she announced in a statement that the current school year will be her last as President of the University.
 Dr. Rooney's tenure at Loyola ended on September 30, 2022.

-Prior to her appointment at Loyola, Rooney was the managing director at Huron Consulting Group in Chicago with responsibility for developing strategies to advance Huron Healthcare’s Federal Government Healthcare Sector consulting practice.
+Prior to her appointment at Loyola, Rooney was the managing director at Huron Consulting Group in Chicago with responsibility for developing strategies to advance Huron Healthcare's Federal Government Healthcare Sector consulting practice.

-Rooney has served as a board member with a variety of civic and corporate organizations, including the Board of Directors of the Catholic Education Foundation, and as vice chair of Jewish Hospital & St. Mary’s HealthCare—a Catholic Health Initiatives organization—in Louisville, Kentucky.
+Rooney has served as a board member with a variety of civic and corporate organizations, including the Board of Directors of the Catholic Education Foundation, and as vice chair of Jewish Hospital & St. Mary's HealthCare—a Catholic Health Initiatives organization—in Louisville, Kentucky.

 Background

 Born in Hazleton, Pennsylvania, Rooney graduated from West Hazleton High School in 1979.
 She attended Boston University School of Management, where she obtained a Bachelor of Science with a finance concentration in 1983.
-Rooney attended law school and holds a Juris Doctor from Suffolk University Law School in 1987 and a Master of Laws in taxation from Boston University School of Law in 1991.
+Rooney attended law school and holds a Juris Doctor from Suffolk University Law School in 1987 and a Master of Laws in taxation from the Boston University School of Law in 1991.
 She is a member of the American Bar Association and three state bar associations.

 In addition to her law background, Rooney also holds a Doctor of Education degree in higher education management from the University of Pennsylvania in 2005.